INSIGHTS IN ACTION

 How to calculate and use SaaS ARR

 When it comes to key SaaS metrics, Annual Recurring Revenue (ARR) is the one every stakeholder has their eyes on.
-When a SaaS company is experiencing ARR growth, it’s a signal to founders, CEOs, investors, and others that the business is building momentum.
-Growing ARR will drive enterprise value, help to secure investment, and play a major role in critical decisions at every stage of a SaaS firm’s growth.
+When a SaaS company is experiencing ARR growth, it’s a signal to founders, CEOs, investors, and others that the subscription business is building momentum.
+Growing annual recurring revenue will drive enterprise value, help to attract investors, and play a major role in critical decisions at every stage of a SaaS firm’s growth.

-However, it’s far too common for SaaS companies to miscalculate and misuse ARR.
+However, it’s far too common for SaaS companies to miscalculate and misuse annual recurring revenue.
 This leads to flawed reporting, misguided decisions, and inconsistencies that erode investor confidence—ultimately taking a toll on valuation.

 And, it’s easy to get wrong.
-What should be included in ARR?
-How should ARR be calculated?
+What should be included in your company's ARR?
+How should your company's ARR be calculated?
 How should you recognize revenue across different pricing plans and contract terms?
-If your CEO, board, and management have different answers to questions like these, it’s impossible to have an accurate view of company health.
-Your SaaS firm is flying blind.
+If the CEO, board, and management of your company expect different answers to questions like these, it’s impossible to have an accurate view of company health, and you should align behind a written SaaS KPI glossary because your SaaS firm is flying blind.

 In this article, we’ll explain the right way to calculate and use ARR, how to avoid critical mistakes, and how to align your entire organization around this all-important SaaS metric, so you’ll always be making informed decisions that fuel growth.